Here's another Halloween season classic review while my laptop is being repaired...

 Things continue to get creepier as we meet Wilbur's cranky Grandpa (Jaffe).
 But there's still some fun ahead when a snobby Christian couple gets devoured by THE DUNWICH HORROR and when a security guard battles Wilbur in a BATMAN-like POW-fest that ends with someone impaling themselves.
 Oh yeah, and Nancy is offered up as a sacrifice in a Satanic ritual.
 The monster itself, doesn't appear til the very end, reminding me very much of SIGMUND (from...& THE SEA MONSTERS fame).

 Sandra Dee once again plays the innocent girl who falls for the bad boy.
 Though Sandy gets to show a little flesh in the climax of the film this time.
 Dean Stockwell sports a very bad mustache and at times is mistaken by me for Mike Brady.
 Begley Sr. looks too much like a cross between Garry Marshall and Commissioner Gordon to be taken seriously, especially when he uses his red bat-phone!
 (Honestly - he has a red phone!)
 Sam Jaffe bears an odd resemblance to Whitman Mayo, who played Grady on SANFORD & SON and its various spinoffs.
-And yes Lloyd Bochner from DYNASTY and IT SEEMED LIKE A GOOD IDEA AT THE TIME (see review from a few days ago) has a small role.
+And yes Lloyd Bochner from DYNASTY and IT SEEMED LIKE A GOOD IDEA AT THE TIME (see review from last year) has a small role.

 Overall, I found DUNWICH to be a colorful treat for the eyes and ears.
 It may move a bit slow for today's horror crowds, but for it's style alone I give this baby a 9 out of 10 "Huhs?"